CTL Instructor Handbook

 Student Inquiries

-It is not unusual for students to contact the course instructor prior to the beginning of the semester with questions about course prerequisites, permission to enroll in the class if it is full, and so forth.
+It is not unusual for students to contact the course instructor prior to the beginning of the semester with questions about course prerequisites, permission to enroll in the class if it is full, or other enrollment-related questions.
 It is important to note that instructors do not have the authority to override prerequisites.
 The program head may do so under very limited circumstances.
 Instructors also do not have the authority to allow a student to enroll in a class that is full.
 In either case, please refer students to an undergraduate or graduate advisor.

 First Week of Class